uppes/coroutine/Parallel.md

 By giving these tasks a separate process to run on, the underlying operating system can take care of running them in parallel.

 There's a caveat when dynamically spawning processes: you need to make sure that there won't be too many processes at once, or the application might crash.
-The `Spawn` class provided by this package takes care of handling as many processes as you want by scheduling and running them when it's possible.
+The `Parallel` class provided by this package takes care of handling as many processes as you want by scheduling and running them when it's possible.

 When multiple processes are spawned, each can have a separate time to completion.
 One process might eg. have to wait for a HTTP call, while the other has to process large amounts of data.